 Application examples will be given from domains including demographics, image processing and healthcare.

 Students must have experience with and be comfortable with programming, and be capable of independently implementing algorithms from descriptions.
 This corresponds to at least having passed an introductory programming course, and preferably also an intermediate-level programming course.
-The course will contain compulsory programming.
+The course will contain compulsory programming in Python.

 Information about study structure: